pointtonull/balancebots/README.md

 ### Matrix class

-Matrix is the governor class, it is required to have one because of the low-level approach.
-To keep the flock in on formation and to keep the target centralized.
+[Matrix][matrix] is the governor class, it here where the sucess criteria is defined and is this the class that can spawn and kill bots in the flock.

+### Bot  class

+[Bot][bot] this class implements the minimun needed logic to keep the bot from crashing.
+It stores reference to the creating Matrix instance.o

+The special method [run][bot_run] defines the main loop in wich the bot is going to expend it's life.
+Syncing with the flock depends on a blocking watching over it's [basket][bot_watch_basket] and, as special case for when the bot is ready for action but is still waiting to receive orders, it watches [setup flag][bot_watch_setup].

 ### Makefile

 Python is so simple to setup/use it doesn't require a Makefile most of the time.
-But in my experience this recude the surface of error and enables new developers to get to speed faster.
+But in my experience this reduces the surface of error and enables new developers to get to speed faster.